iamwill123/udacity-optimise/README.md

 # Part 2 - Solution - Pizza FPS #
 ## Change Pizza Size ##
-I created 3 classes to handle the 3 sizes.
-Then used a nested for statement cycle through all elements and add the new size class and also cycle through the current classes and remove any classes left over.
+Originally I just removed some of the code to make it resize faster.
+My next idea was to create 3 classes and apply the new classes + remove old classes to resize pizza which bought it down to about 4-8ms to resize pizza.

+Finally I realised I don't have to have JS cycle through the DOM changing classes.
+Instead of can just create and modify the class of the container and use CSS specification to change the sizes which is much faster.

 ## Background parallax scroller ##
 ### Background creation ###
 Orignal 200 pizzas were being created no matter how many were to be displayed on screen.
 So I changed this to instead check the screen size, and ensure that only enough pizza divs were created to fill the screen.
-On window resize this is recalculated and new pizzas are made.

-I also resized the image and compressed, so that the browser was not changing the image size.

-### Background movement ###
-I spent a lot of time trying different styles of loops and moving calculations out of the for loop.
-Trying while loops and other things.
-At one point adding a lot of the calcuations at the time of the creation of the div.
-However, I found that no matter what I did it had very little affect.
-At least in the chrome browser.

-I spent a lot of time reading, and one of the first optomisitions I made was to use 'transform: translateX' instead of 'styel.left'.
+On window resize th ading, and one of the first optomisitions I made was to use 'transform: translateX' instead of 'styel.left'.
 There were a number of website that claims this would make it much faster and so I went with it.
 However in later testing I found it to be generally slower, especially in other browsers.